fzeitner/mempyDEB/README.md

 `pip install git+https://github.com/simonhansul/mempyDEB.git`

-(e.g. in Anaconda prompt with the desired environment activated).
+(e.g. in Anaconda prompt with the desired environment activated). <br>

+If you want to try out mempyDEB but don't want to install a Python environment, you could do so in a [Google Colab notebook](colab.google.com).
+You can run `%pip install git+https://github.com/simonhansul/mempyDEB.git` directly in the notebook cell to install mempyDEB on colab.

 ## Getting started